AbooMinister25/blog/site/_content/posts/switching-to-nixos.md

 }
 ```

+{{! sidenote !}}
+Another option I had was to use a tool called [distrobox](https://github.com/89luca89/distrobox), which lets me use a multitude of different linux distributions in my terminal, while being closely tied to the host system.
+{{! end !}}

 Now that everything worked, I figured I'd round out the corners of my workflow for niceties and convenience.